Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos: Introduction

-Our contributions are summarized as follows. \textbf{(1)} We propose a cache-based, gradient-free TTA method, \ours, which couples target caches with a personalized source cache constructed from source subject prototypes to mitigate noisy pseudo-labels updates and refine predictions for personalized video FER. \textbf{(2)} We introduce a tri-gate mechanism to update the two target caches during TTA, along with an embedding-level fusion that combines CLIP visual representation with cache-retrieved representations to improve the reliability of predictions. \textbf{(3)} An extensive set of experiments on three challenging video FER benchmarks, \biovid~\cite{walter2013biovid} (pain estimation), \stressid~\cite{chaptoukaev2023stressid} (stress recognition), and \bah~\cite{gonzalez2025bah} (ambivalence-hesitancy recognition), showing that \ours can outperform state-of-the-art prompt-tuning and cache-based methods.
+Our contributions are summarized as follows. \textbf{(1)} We propose \ours, a cache-based, gradient-free TTA method, which couples dynamic target caches with a personalized static cache, constructed by matching the feature statistics of the target subject to precomputed subject-level statistics from source and selecting the most relevant expression representations, to mitigate noisy pseudo-label updates and refine predictions for personalized video FER. \textbf{(2)} A tri-gate mechanism is introduced that controls target-cache updates using temporal stability, prediction confidence, and consistency with the personalized cache, together with embedding-level fusion that combines CLIP visual embeddings with cache-retrieved representations for reliable video-level prediction. \textbf{(3)} An extensive set of experiments conducted on three challenging video FER benchmarks, \biovid~\cite{walter2013biovid} (pain estimation), \stressid~\cite{chaptoukaev2023stressid} (stress recognition), and \bah~\cite{gonzalez2025bah} (ambivalence-hesitancy recognition).
+Results show that \ours outperforms state-of-the-art prompt-tuning and cache-based methods.